CH376 USB Host

 USB modes

-The CH376 supports three modes, selected via SET_USB_MODE:
+The CH376 supports several modes, selected via SET_USB_MODE:

 Interrupts